10 Must-Do Activities in San Sebastian Old Town

 • Gelateria Boulevard are famous for their generous servings of creamy ice cream.

-• Loco Polo is an avant-garde popsicle company founded by childhood best friends from San Sebastian.
+• Loco Polo is an avant-garde popsicle company which was the brainchild of childhood best friends from San Sebastian.

 image of various ice cream pops in different colors